sherman0513/group-project-2/README.md

 ######## Group-Project-2 ########
-   ### Hikes by Location ####
+   ### Take A Hike ####
-Sometimes you want to unplug from the electronics of life and escape.
-Hiking is the escape you need.
-This app will help you plan your next exiting hiking trip.
-For all those stops along the way that make a hike truly memorable.
-The most exiting part is it can be as close as your back door or a trip you have been planning for years.
-This is the app to help you plan that hike.
+There is no better way to enjoy nature than to hike trails.
+To fully appreciate your surroundings, you must take it in slowly.
+The sights, the sounds and the smells of nature cannot be absorbed in an air-conditioned car traveling 80 miles an hour.
+You must fully engage your senses to your surroundings to get the peace and tranquility that only a hike can give.
+To decompress from life, you must slow down and spend time in nature.
+And we can make it easier with our “Take A Hike” app to help you plan and record your experiences.
+Walk through the interesting paths of life.
+See the sights that are not available on any road.
+And take a hike!

 # To run "Hikes by Location" you will need to ...
 1. clone this repo into your machine